AlexanderBartholomaeus/smORFer/README.md

 ## Introduction to the algorithm

-Our algorithm contains 3 moduls:
+Our algorithm contains scripts written in bash, Perl and R. The algorithm contains 3 moduls:

 * module A: Genome search module to detect all possible ORFs from a gives genome (FASTA)
 * module B: Detect smORF candidates using ribosome profiling data